 Whitening toothpastes are different to regular toothpastes in that they contain higher amounts of abrasives and detergents to be more effective at removing tougher stains.
-Some whitening toothpastes contain low concentrations of carbamide peroxide or hydrogen peroxide which help lighten tooth colour however they do not contain bleach (sodium hypochlorite).
-With continuity of use over time, tooth colour can lighten by one or two shades.
+Some whitening toothpastes contain low concentrations of carbamide peroxide or hydrogen peroxide which help lighten tooth color however they do not contain bleach (sodium hypochlorite).
+With continuity of use over time, tooth color can lighten by one or two shades.

 Tray-based teeth whitening is achieved by wearing a fitted tray containing carbamide peroxide bleaching gel overnight or for two to four hours a day.
 If manufacturer’s instructions are followed, tooth whitening can occur within three days and lighten teeth by one or two shades.
 This type of tooth whitening is available over-the-counter and professionally from an oral health professional.